Towards Weakly Supervised Text-to-Audio Grounding: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ith} the development of deep learning and the accessibility of large-scale datasets, audio understanding has achieved remarkable success.
-Many works focus on audio understanding tasks such as Acoustic Scene Classification (ASC)~\cite{barchiesi2015acoustic} and Sound Event Detection (SED)~\cite{stowell2015detection,mesaros2021sound}, where audio recordings are classified into categories in a closed set, e.g., speech, music.
+Many works focus on audio understanding tasks such as Acoustic Scene Classification (ASC)~\cite{tan2024acoustic} and Sound Event Detection (SED)~\cite{xu2023semi,gao2024local}, where audio recordings are classified into categories in a closed set, e.g., speech, music.
 However, such closed-set classification systems cannot handle complicated requirements like detecting the third beeping sound in an audio recording.
 We proposed text-to-audio grounding (TAG)~\cite{xu2021text} to overcome the limitations of SED systems, since TAG aims to detect sound events described by natural language queries.
 TAG can be potentially useful in human-machine interaction applications and cross-modal retrieval systems.
 It has also contributed to captioning evaluation~\cite{bhosale2023novel}.
 In computer vision, visual grounding~\cite{plummer2015flickr30k,gao2017tall} is a fundamental task bridging vision and language.
-It is a building block of grounded cross-modal tasks like grounded captioning~\cite{zhou2019grounded} and has been extensively investigated~\cite{zhou2018weakly,wang2021weakly,zhang2021explainable,huang2023weakly}.
+It is a building block of grounded cross-modal tasks like grounded captioning~\cite{zhou2019grounded} and has been extensively investigated~\cite{zhou2018weakly,wang2021weakly,song2023advancing,huang2023weakly}.
 However, as a similar task in the audio domain, TAG has not received as much attention.
 In this paper, we address the TAG task to fill in this gap.

 TAG can be trained in two paradigms: strongly-supervised TAG (SSTAG) and weakly-supervised TAG (WSTAG).
-SSTAG means strong annotations, i.e., the onsets and offsets, of queried events are provided during training.
-By contrast, WSTAG only has access to the corresponding caption of each audio while timestamp annotations are unavailable. \Cref{fig:strong_weak_compare} illustrates the difference between two paradigms.
-Since frame-level supervision signals are provided during training in SSTAG, its can achieve better performance than WSTAG.
-However, manual strong labelling is expensive and time-consuming, limiting the scalability of SSTAG.
-WSTAG can be applied to large-scale audio captioning datasets~\cite{kim2019audiocaps,drossos2020clotho}.
+SSTAG uses strong annotations, providing the onsets and offsets of queried events during training.
+By contrast, WSTAG only has access to the corresponding caption of each audio while timestamp annotations are unavailable. \Cref{fig:strong_weak_compare} illustrates the difference between the two paradigms.
+Since frame-level supervision signals are provided during SSTAG training, it can achieve better performance than WSTAG.
+However, manual strong labeling is expensive and time-consuming, limiting the scalability of SSTAG.
+WSTAG can be applied to general audio captioning datasets~\cite{kim2019audiocaps,drossos2020clotho}.
 This paper focuses on WSTAG for its scalability.

 Here we give a high-level description of weakly-supervised learning to highlight the challenges of WSTAG.
 In weakly-supervised learning, the model is trained to predict the desired $\mathbf{\hat{y}}$ from the input $\mathbf{x}$.
 However, only pairs of ($\mathbf{x}$, $\mathbf{y}$) are available during training, where $\mathbf{y}$ is the label.
 Therefore during training $\mathbf{\hat{y}}$ is fed to an extra module $g$ to obtain $\mathbf{\Tilde{y}}$ so that the model can be trained by minimizing $\mathbf{\Tilde{y}}$ and $\mathbf{y}$.
 During inference, the extra module is no longer needed.
 The process can be formulated as the following.